draggsconnor/BlipKit/manual/instruments.md

 BKInstrumentInit (& instrument);

 // Set volume sequence
-BKInstrumentSetSequence (& instrument, BK_SEQUENCE_VOLUME, volume, 13, 4, 3);
+// The sustain phase is at offset 4 and has a length of 3 BKInstrumentSetSequence (& instrument, BK_SEQUENCE_VOLUME, volume, 13, 4, 3);

 // Set pitch sequence
-BKInstrumentSetSequence (& instrument, BK_SEQUENCE_PITCH, pitch, 4, 2, 1);
+// The sustain phase is at offset 2 and has a length of 1 BKInstrumentSetSequence (& instrument, BK_SEQUENCE_PITCH, pitch, 4, 2, 1);

 // Set track instrument